billarajini226-collab/Pharmacy-sales-analysis/README.md

  shall be increased by providing services to the customers instead of providing services to high sales of product.

- -over all tablrts generat higher profit , but the loop hole is where the high sales of products are not providing high profit where compared to low value of tablets
+ -over all tablets generat higher profit , but the loop hole is where the high sales of products are not providing high profit where compared to low value of tablets